 The my nrma app has proven to be nothing less than a sensation with our Members, with nearly 300,000 downloads since the launch of the fuel price search function in August last year.

-Users can find out where the cheapest fuel is anywhere in NSW and can compare prices between all servos in any given location, but Dave F wonders when the search for the best deal ceases to be worthwhile.
+Users can find out where the cheapest petrol and diesel is anywhere in NSW and can compare prices between all servos in any given location, but Dave F wonders when the search for the best deal ceases to be worthwhile.

 “What’s the point if travelling to get cheaper fuel in the long run costs more just in travel, making the cheaper price point moot anyways?” he asked.